Sukumu/gatsby-starter-netlify-cms/src/pages/about/index.md

 ---
-templateKey: 'about-page'
+templateKey: about-page
 path: /about
 title: Sukumu values
+published: true
 ---
 ### Sukumu coffee
-The forest-like structure of shade coffee farms provides habitat for a great number of migratory and resident species.
+Testing 1.

-### Sukumu origin
+### Sukumu Style
 The name of the coffee is then usually the place it was grown to whatever degree available.

 ### Sukumu Sustainable farming